jessica-lau/outage-map/cypresse2e/README.md

 3. Run command `node_modules/.bin/cypress open` in the terminal to open the Cypress test runner.
 4. In the Cypress test runner, click on a test spec to run it or click run all test specs to run all sequentially.

-5. To generate the mochaawesome report you can run `npm run report` after the test completed.
+5. To generate the mochaawesome report you can run `npm run report` after the test completes.
 You can chain the two commands together in your CI job.

 **How to run test specs in terminal/headless:**